Days after Rajya Sabha praise, Sharad Pawar to meet PM Modi today on farmers crisis

 Raut meets Pawar, exudes confidence about Sena-led govt in Maharashtra

-Interestingly, Prime Minister Narendra Modi while addressing 250th session of Rajya Sabha had praised the Nationalist Congress Party (NCP)for strictly "adhering to parliamentary norms."
+Interestingly, Prime Minister Narendra Modi while addressing the 250th session of Rajya Sabha had praised the Nationalist Congress Party (NCP) for strictly "adhering to parliamentary norms."

 "Today I want to appreciate two parties, NCP and BJD.
 These parties have strictly adhered to parliamentary norms.
 They have never gone into the well.
 Yet, they have raised their points very effectively.
 Other parties including mine can learn from them," he said.